 U2 famously split their songs 4 ways.
 It doesn’t matter who writes the lyrics or created the melody.
 They split each song equally between Adam Clayton, Dave Evans, Paul David Hewson and Larry Mullen.

-A band like Queen, on the other hand, simply attribute the song’s share according to whoever wrote it.
+Queen, on the other hand, attributed the song’s share according to whoever wrote it.
 Let’s take a look at a selection of their songs and the song shares:

 - ‘Bohemian Rhapsody‘ is credited as Writer share 100% to Frederick Mercury